-The second area of focus for cycle one was the semantic interoperability within and externally to the SEMIOTICS framework which means between the integral SEMIOTICS components as well as with external IoT platforms such as CLOE-IOT, MindSphere, OpenHab, and FIWARE.

-Details of specific integration flows may be found in the below subsections.
+The second area of focus for cycle one was the semantic interoperability within and externally to the SEMIoTICS framework which means between the integral SEMIoTICS components as well as with external IoT platforms such as CLOE-IOT, MindSphere, OpenHab, and FIWARE.
+Details of specific integration flows may be found in the subsections that follow.